 Patient Transfers to Other Units/Centres

-To ensure continued access for new and hospitalized dialysis patients in Winnipeg hospitals, we may transfer other suitable dialysis patients to another dialysis centre.
+To ensure continued access for new and hospitalized dialysis patients in Winnipeg and Brandon hospitals, we may transfer other dialysis patients to another dialysis centre.

-We understand that transferring to another site is a change but please know you will still receive the highest quality kidney health care.
+We understand that transferring to another site is a change, but please know you will still receive the highest quality kidney health care.
 We will do our best to give you as much notice as possible and help you resolve any concerns before the transfer.

-We try our best to accommodate your wishes but in order to provide care to all our patients your dialysis times and days, as well as your dialysis unit, may have to change.
+We try our best to accommodate your wishes but in order to provide care to all our patients, your dialysis times and days, as well as your dialysis unit, may have to change.
 Thank you for your understanding.
-Please feel free to speak to any member of your health care team if you have any questions or concerns.
+Please feel free to speak to any member of your health-care team if you have any questions or concerns.
 You can also speak to a unit manager.